 |Copyright © Nucleus Medical Media, Inc.|

-Symptoms of compulsive gambling may include:
+Symptoms of compulsive gambling may be:

-- Gambling longer than you intended to
+- Gambling longer than intended

 - Feeling guilty after gambling